-(This book is titled "You Are Not Your Pain" in the US edition.)
+(The US edition of this book is titled "You Are Not Your Pain")

 Pain, suffering and stress can be intolerable – but it doesn't have to be this way.
 Mindfulness for Health reveals a series of simple practices that you can incorporate into your daily life to relieve chronic pain and the suffering and stress of illness.
 Clinical trials show that mindfulness meditation can be as effective as prescription painkillers and also enhances the body's natural healing systems.
 Mindfulness can also reduce the anxiety, depression, irritability, exhaustion and insomnia that can arise from chronic pain and illness.